mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of the ship.
 In this case, the Secure phase is complete when all members of the boarding party have either been killed, neutralised, captured or forced back into their own ship.
-The term ‘secure’ is relative for the crew whose ship was disabled during the Approach phase.
+The term ‘secure' is relative for the crew whose ship was disabled during the Approach phase.
 A vindictive attacker whose boarding party has failed must decide what to do next.
 They might leave the crew